How many people do you know who lost weight simply by switching from Coke to Diet Coke?

 Many of the studies above are so-called epidemiological studies, which can not prove that diet drinks caused anything.
 Such studies can only show an association.

-Whether diet soda can cause harm or not has yet to be proven in controlled trials, but it is clear that there is a strong statistical association between diet soda and disease.
+Whether diet soda can cause harm or not has yet to be proven in controlled trials.